vanatteveldt/stars/README.md

 Installation
 ====

-You need to have python, flask, and flask restful installed.
+You need to have python, mongodb, and various python modules installed.

 On linux, I recommend using a virtual environment to keep things contained.
 Something like the following should do the trick for ubuntu/debian.